History of the Cleveland Browns: Bernie Kosar years, The Drive and The Fumble (1985–1990)

-The selection of University of Miami quarterback Bernie Kosar in 1985's supplemental draft ushered in a new, largely successful era for Cleveland.
-With Schottenheimer, Kosar and a cast of talented players on offense and defense, the team reached greater heights than Rutigliano and Sipe ever did.
+The selection of University of Miami quarterback Bernie Kosar in 1985's supplemental draft ushered in a new, more successful era for Cleveland.
+With Schottenheimer, Kosar, and a cast of talented players on offense and defense, the team won more games than Rutigliano and Sipe ever did.
 Though they became consistent playoff contenders in this era, the Browns did not reach the Super Bowl, falling one win short three times in the late 1980s.

 Browns linebacker Clay Matthews (right) with his brother Bruce Matthews of the Houston Oilers.
 Matthews played a key role on Cleveland's defenses of the late 1980s.

 Kosar, who wanted to play for Cleveland because his family lived in a suburb of nearby Youngstown, signed a five-year contract worth nearly $6 million in 1985 and was immediately embraced by the Browns organization and the team's fans.
 "It's not an everyday occurrence that somebody wants to play in Cleveland", Modell said.
 "This has lent such an aura to Bernie."
 Kosar saw his first action in the fifth week of the 1985 season against the New England Patriots, when he substituted before halftime for Gary Danielson, a 34-year-old veteran who the Browns had acquired in the offseason from the Lions.
 Kosar fumbled his first-ever NFL snap, but rebounded and led the team to a 24–20 win.
 A mix of success and failure followed, but Kosar progressed a bit more each Sunday and led the team to an 8–8 record.
 Two young running backs, Earnest Byner and Kevin Mack, complemented Kosar's aerial attack with more than 1,000 yards rushing each.

 While not stellar, the Browns' record won first place in a weak AFC Central, and the team looked poised to shock the heavily favored Miami Dolphins in a divisional playoff game on January 4, 1986.
 Cleveland surged to a 21–3 halftime lead, and it took a spirited second-half comeback by Dan Marino and the Dolphins to win it 24–21 and end the Browns' season.
 Despite the loss, many people expected Cleveland to be back the following year.
 "The Browns' days, the good days, are here and ahead of us", radio personality Pete Franklin said.